gturco/find_cns/README.rst

 **Obtaining Input Files**

   -Requires a fasta file and `Bed file <http://genome.ucsc.edu/FAQ/FAQformat#format1>`_ for each organism being compared -Download fasta and gff from `CoGe OrganismView <http://genomevolution.org/CoGe/OrganismView.pl>`_ for each organism -Convert files to correct format::
       python scripts/gff_to_bed.py -re "^Os\d\dg\d{5}" --gff rice_v6.gff --bed rice_v6.bed

-The -re regular expression is not required, but in this case, it will prefer the readable Os01g101010 names over the names like m103430.
+  -The -re regular expression is not required, but in this case, it will prefer the readable Os01g101010 names over the names like m103430.

-Fasta File (it is recommended to run `50x mask repeat <http://code.google.com/p/bpbio/source/browse/trunk/scripts/mask_genome/mask_genome.py>`_)
+  -Fasta File (it is recommended to run `50x mask repeat <http://code.google.com/p/bpbio/source/browse/trunk/scripts/mask_genome/mask_genome.py>`_)
-Fasta file and Bed file **must be the same name** (in this case ``rice_v6``).
+  -Fasta file and Bed file **must be the same name** (in this case ``rice_v6``).
-Move fasta files to the ``data/`` directory.
+  -Move fasta files to the ``data/`` directory

 **Runing Pipeline**